Published: 10/2024 | Updated: 2/2026

 How to Heal Faster

 If you don’t have a lot of time to rest up after being attacked by a dog, you’re not alone.
 Many people are anxious to get back to their normal daily activities after such a harrowing experience.
-Here are some things you can do to help yourself heal faster after a dog bite:

 - Follow doctor’s orders.
 Make sure you’re taking any antibiotics and pain relievers your doctor prescribed according to the directions, even if you don’t feel like you need them.
 You should also clean and care for the bite once or twice a day to prevent infection.